Key Takeaways

 Explanatory tables: Use this format to explain why your features add more value than the competitor's.
 The copywriting inside your comparison table is as crucial as the features you highlight.

-You can further support this with text explaining why your product excels.
+You can support this with text explaining why your product excels.
 For example, FreshBooks positions itself as more user-friendly than QuickBooks, which often requires accounting knowledge.

 Take a look at how TripleDart Digital does this: